city41/sromcrom/README.md

 - frame based crom animations
 - merging of palettes
 - ensures the first color of palette zero is the required black
-- code generation via ejs or handlebar templates
+- code generation via handlebars templates

 ### Features to come